Nealelab/UK_Biobank_GWAS/README.md

 ## Summary stat output

+**NOTE 1: Variants are of the form CHR:POS:REF:ALT, where the ALT allele is the effect allele in the model.**
-**NOTE:the alternate allele is NOT the minor allele, but the non-reference allele as stated in the UK Biobank ukb_mfi_chr*_v2.txt file**
+**NOTE 2: The ALT allele is NOT always the minor allele, but the non-reference allele as stated in the UK Biobank ukb_mfi_chr*_v2.txt and our variants.tsv file.**

 **QCed SNP information file (variants.tsv)**
   * variant (hg19) [CHROM:POS:REF:ALT]